© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llanbedr Hill Platform House is a scheduled monument protected by Cadw under reference RD181.
 View the official record →

-Llanbedr Hill Platform House is a post-medieval domestic platform house located in Radnorshire, Wales.
+Llanbedr Hill Platform House is a post-medieval domestic structure located in Radnorshire, Wales, situated on an artificially levelled platform that characterises the building type.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD181.

 Llanbedr Hill Platform House dates from the post medieval/modern period, and is classified as a platform house.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llanbedr Hill Platform House is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD181.